Inori/GPCS4/ReadMe.md

 # GPCS4

-A Playstation 4 emulator just begin.
+A Playstation 4 emulator which was just started.
-A project for fun, and technical research.
+A project done for fun, and for technical research.

-The only reason I start this project is learning 3D graphics, nothing serious.
+The only reason I have started this project is for learning 3D graphics; I don't intend it to become a serious application.

 ## Latest progress

 ![WAD Demo](https://github.com/Inori/ImageHost/blob/master/GPCS4/wad_demo.gif)
 First commercial game support, *We are Doomed*.
-Thanks for our developers.
+Thanks to our developers.
-It's not playable now, since the FPS is very low, because there's no optimizations at all currently.
+It's not playable now, since the FPS is very low, because there are currently no optimizations.
-GPCS4 will recompile all shaders, untiling all textures and upload all buffers every frame, making it less efficient.
+GPCS4 will recompile all the shaders, untiling all the textures and upload all the buffers every frame, making it less efficient.
-Besides, there're still some problems on game pad emulation.
+Besides, there are still some problems in the game pad emulation.
-Will improve these things step by step.
+We will try to resolve these issues incrementally.

 ![Basic Quad](https://github.com/Inori/ImageHost/blob/master/GPCS4/basic_quad.gif)
-First correct image rendered, although this is a 2D image demo, it's actuall rendered in 3D pipeline.
+First correct image rendered, although this is a 2D image demo, it's actually rendered in a 3D pipeline.
-There're still some hardcode test code, but with more design, and most important, this time with our shader translator, no hand write shaders anymore.
+There is still some hard-coded test code, but with more design, and most importantly, using our shader translator.
+There won't be any hand-written shaders anymore.
 Next I'll focus on Nier and improve the graphics implementation.

 ![Nier Demo](https://github.com/Inori/ImageHost/blob/master/GPCS4/nier_logo.gif)
-This is a privious running result of Nier:Automata, not correct though, I'll improve it.
+This is a previous running result of Nier:Automata.
+It is not correct yet, and I'll try to improve it.

 ## Roadmap